2007 Castilian-Manchegan regional election: Election date

 The term of the Cortes of Castilla–La Mancha expired four years after the date of their previous election.
 Elections to the Cortes were fixed for the fourth Sunday of May every four years.
-The previous election was held on 25 May 2003, setting the election date for the Cortes on Sunday, 27 May 2007.
+The previous election was held on 25 May 2003, setting the election date for the Cortes on 27 May 2007.

 The President of the Junta of Communities had the prerogative to dissolve the Cortes of Castilla–La Mancha and call a snap election, provided that no motion of no confidence was in process, no nationwide election was due and some time requirements were met: namely, that dissolution did not occur either during the first legislative session or within the legislature's last year ahead of its scheduled expiry, nor before one year had elapsed since a previous dissolution.
-Any snap election held as a result of these circumstances would not alter the period to the next ordinary election, with elected deputies merely serving out what remained of their four-year terms.
+Any snap election held as a result of these circumstances would not alter the period to the next ordinary election, with elected lawmakers serving the remainder of its original four-year term.
 In the event of an investiture process failing to elect a regional President within a two-month period from the first ballot, the candidate from the party with the highest number of seats was to be deemed automatically elected.